amranidev/scaffold-interface/README.md

   6. OneToMany Relationship

-      example :
+      Example :

-      basically we want to generate a small app that contain (Clients , Products , Orders).
+      Basically we want to generate a small app that contain (Clients , Products , Orders).

-      so the Orders must include the Clients and products foreign keys. then first things first is to generate Clients and Products normally.
+      So the Orders must include the Clients and products foreign keys.
+      Then first things first is to generate Clients and Products normally.

-      after that you could generate Orders and adding two relation to Clients and products.
+      After that you could generate Orders and adding two relation to Clients and products.

   7. Check this out